Chuck Williams: Former ECW Wrestler And Wife Found Dead In Suspected Murder-Suicide, Per ‘PWInsider’

-Chuck Williams, an independent wrestling veteran who briefly competed in the original ECW promotion in the 1990s, was reportedly found dead on Friday morning in his West Goshen Township, Pennsylvania home, in what authorities believe was a murder-suicide.
+Chuck Williams, an independent wrestling veteran who briefly competed in the original ECW promotion in the 1990s, was reportedly found dead on Friday morning in his home in West Goshen Township, in Pennsylvania, in what authorities believe was a murder-suicide.

 Although local news sources have yet to confirm the identities of the deceased, PWInsider, the Wrestling Observer, and WrestlingNews.co were among the publications that cited friends and colleagues and reported that the victims were Chuck Williams and his wife, whose name was not given.
 Williams, 52, was most commonly known in the independent wrestling scene as “Rockin’ Rebel,” and was best known for his early ’90s stint in ECW, where he had mostly worked as an under-card heel, or villainous character.